-ISO 14001:2004 Registration
+ISO 14001:2004 Environmental Management System

-To support Stantec's sustainability policy-one that promotes environmental performance improvement and a reduction in our environmental footprint-we developed and implemented a formal environmental management system (EMS).
-EMS is registered to the ISO 14001:2004 environmental management standard as of January 20, 2012.
-This ISO standard is recognized internationally, audited annually by an external auditor, and requires leadership to

-- Establish environmental performance objectives (e.g., to reduce energy, resource use, and waste) - Formally report on those objectives within an accountable and transparent framework
+To support Stantec's sustainability policy-one that promotes improving our environmental performance and reducing our environmental footprint-we developed and implemented a formal Environmental Management System (EMS).
+Our EMS is registered to the ISO 14001:2004 environmental management standard, which is recognized internationally as the consensus environmental standard.
+The EMS is audited annually by an external auditor and requires leadership to establish environmental performance objectives (e.g., to reduce energy, resource use, and waste) and formally report on those objectives within an accountable and transparent framework.